AarhusAI/helm-deployments/README.md

 Read more about LiteLLM [here](https://docs.litellm.ai/docs/).

-LiteLLM uses a postgress database to store the virtual API keys (if used) and usage statistics.
+LiteLLM uses a postgres database to store the virtual API keys (if used) and usage statistics.
 So we need to create a secret for the database credentials:

 Create the file `local-secrets/litellm-cloudnative-pg-secret.yaml`: